Atlas975/Notes/Cybersecurity/RiskManagement/Access_controls.md

 ___
 # Access controls
-- Set of security features that control how users and systems interact
-- Helps enforce [[Security_principles|security principles]] by prevent unauthorised access
+- Set of security features that control how users and systems interact.
+These help enforce [[Security_principles|security principles]] by preventing unauthorised access
-- Level of authorisation is determined after successful authentication
-- AC policies are enforced by AC mechanisms, AC models are mathematical models designed to enforce these on a target system
+- Level of authorisation is determined after successful authentication.
+AC policies are enforced by AC mechanisms, AC models are mathematical models designed to enforce these on a target system

 ![[Pasted image 20240425160551.png|250|250]]

 ## Access control components
-- **Access**: flow of information between subject and an object
+- **Access right**: flow of information between subject and an object
 - **Subjects**: active entities that requests access to an object or it's data
 - **Objects**:  passive entities that contain information
 ## Steps for subject to access an object
 ![[Pasted image 20240425151529.png|275|275]]